DigiMatChem/paper-grueneisen-model-for-argyrodites/thermal_transport_properties/README.md

 This repository contains the outputs and analysis scripts related to the thermal transport properties of Ag<sub>8</sub>TS<sub>6</sub> (T = Si, Ge, Sn) argyrodites.

+Raw data necessary for some of this scripts is available in the linked Zenodo repository.

 ---

 ## Group Velocity